 - a.
-After twenty-five (25) years fulltime service with the city or upon a work-related total disability retirement as approved by the New Jersey Public Employees Retirement System, the city will reimburse a retiree for his cost of health insurance, up to a maximum annual cost of \$1,200. - b.
+After twenty-five (25) years fulltime service with the city or upon a work-related total disability retirement as approved by the New Jersey Public Employees Retirement System, the city will reimburse a retiree for his cost of health insurance, up to a maximum annual cost of \$1450. - b.
 In order to be eligible, the individual must be enrolled in the city's subgroup benefits plan for retirees. - c.
 If the individual is employed after retirement from the city and is eligible to receive health benefits from such subsequent employer, or if said retiree's spouse is employed and substantial equivalent coverage is thereby provided to the retiree, then the city will not be obligated to reimburse any portion of the premium during the period of disqualification.
 The city may require appropriate documentation. - d.
 Any additional costs of insurance in excess of the city's maximum reimbursement will be paid by the retiree. - e.
-If the individual is covered by medicare, the city's reimbursement shall decrease accordingly. - f.
-Upon proper documentation to the city treasurer, the city will reimburse the retiree semiannually.
+If the individual is covered by Medicare, the city's reimbursement shall decrease accordingly. - f.
+Upon proper documentation to the city treasurer, the city will reimburse the retiree semiannually. - g.
+The City will apply any changes made for non-union personnel in the City's Personnel Policies and Procedures to employees represented under this contract.